lumeland/lume.land/docs/core/archetypes.md

 This function uses the `title` argument to generate the final path and the content.
 Now you can run `deno task lume new page "My first page"` (or `lume new page "My first page"` if you're using the Lume CLI), and the new `/pages/my-first-page.md` file will be created.
-Any extra argument passed to the CLI command will be passed to the archetype's function.
+Any extra arguments passed to the CLI command will be passed to the archetype's function.

 ## Multiple files